dadasahilakthar/Arcade-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely

+# Aim

+To run and play the Arcade game.

 # Cloning of the Project

 1. First we need to clone the project from the udacity blog.